Solo Colombia Adventure Guide to Travel

 Bogotá

-I was also told that especially in Bogotá, to be careful of your phone.
+I was also told that, especially in Bogotá, to be careful with my phone.
 It’s not a good idea to have your phone out or to use it as it takes your attention from your surroundings.
 Pick-pockets abound in the tourist areas.
-Also, holding your phone out and not paying attention makes it easier to snatch.
+Also, holding your phone out and not paying attention makes snatching easier.

 Staying Safe in Colombia